Keystone is making plans for the Keystone Community Food Center which will help expand food resources in our community.

 Why a new facility?

-The site will have many features that will help Keystone increase efficiency and serve more people, including:
+The community food center will have many features that will help Keystone increase efficiency and serve more people, including:

-Why is Keystone creating a new community food site?
+Why is Keystone creating a new Community Food Center?

 Put simply, we need more space to provide more services to a larger number of people in need.
 The new 20,000-square-foot site will support an increasing number of people turning to us for food and crisis support.

 More people are turning to Keystone for food support.
 Groceries, gasoline, and other essentials are becoming more expensive and for many of our neighbors affording basic grocery items stretches their budgets beyond their limits.
 We are anticipating the need in the community will continue to increase in 2022 and 2023 as the economic impact of the pandemic is disproportionately impacting low-income people and it will take them longer to recover lost wages and overall household income.
 Our new site will give us the space to meet increased needs.

 The administrative headquarters and senior programming will remain at the Merriam Park Community Center on St. Anthony Avenue.

 We will continue to operate our senior and youth programs at the West 7th Community Center; we will continue youth programs at our Keystone Best Buy Teen Tech Center and at the McDonough Community Center.

 Express Bike Shop remains open.
 We refreshed the interior and exterior of the bike shop in 2020 — stop by to buy or donate a bike!